 Professional Supervision of Pharmacy Personnel

 As defined in the Drug and Pharmacies Regulation Act, 1990 (DPRA) the DM is the pharmacist designated by the owner of the pharmacy, in information provided to the College, as the pharmacist responsible for managing the pharmacy.
 The DM is a pharmacist in Part A of the register who is responsible for the human resources management in a pharmacy, including the supervision of both professional and lay staff.
-The practice of pharmacy in hospitals is exempt from the DPRA and is governed by the Public Hospitals Act, 1990.
 Part B pharmacists are permitted to supervise members in hospitals or health care facilities as managers; however, they remain ‘non-practicing’ pharmacists.

 - Patient care is provided according to evidence-based practices;